 Hive of Activity

-ART, SCIENCE AND COMMUNITY ARE A POWERFUL COMBINATION to try to improve our relationship with the natural world.
-But it is this combination and a focus industrious little insects—bees—that’s resulting in community-driven reclamations.
+ART, SCIENCE AND COMMUNITY IS A POWERFUL COMBINATION that helps improve our relationship with the natural world.
+And it is this combination and a focus on industrious little insects—bees—that’s resulting in community-driven partnerships.

 The Border Free Bees initiative has sparked dozens of projects in Kelowna and metro Vancouver: gallery shows, restorations of barren lands, outdoor community art events, indoor community education activities, the planting of nectar trails spanning several kilometres, an educational mobile app and the co-creation of pollinator habitats on small parcels of parkland.